tulasiram58827/deepform/README.md

 The document name (the `slug`) is a unique document identifier, ultimately from the source TSV.
 The page number runs from 0 to 1, and the bounding box is in the original PDF coordinate system.
 The actual token text is reproduced as `token`.

-### 2012 Training Data
+The total training data for project deepform consists of three label manifests and approximately 20,000 .parquet files containing tokens.

+### Acquiring the Three Label Manifests
+#### 2012 Label Manifest
 In 2012, ProPublica ran the Free The Files project (you can [read how it worked](https://www.niemanlab.org/2012/12/crowdsourcing-campaign-spending-what-propublica-learned-from-free-the-files/)) and hundreds of volunteers hand-entered information for over 17,000 of these forms.
 That data drove a bunch of campaign finance [coverage](https://www.propublica.org/series/free-the-files) and is now [available](https://www.propublica.org/datastore/dataset/free-the-files-filing-data) from their data store.

-- The label manifest for 2012 data was downloaded from Pro Publica and is located at `data/2012_manifest.tsv` (renamed from ftf-all-filings.tsv which is the filename it downloads as).
+The label manifest for 2012 data was downloaded from Pro Publica and is located at `data/2012_manifest.tsv` (renamed from ftf-all-filings.tsv which is the filename it downloads as).
 If the manifest is not present, it can be recovered from [their website](https://www.propublica.org/datastore/dataset/free-the-files-filing-data).
 This file contains the crowdsourced answers for some of our targets (omitting flight dates) and the PDF url.
-- The original PDFs from the Free the Files Project are available on DocumentCloud and from the FCC database for 2012 or in this [folder](https://drive.google.com/drive/folders/1bsV4A-8A9B7KZkzdbsBnCGKLMZftV2fQ?usp=sharing).
-But we have done the work of downloading these, OCR'd, Tokenized and saved them to an S3 bucket.
-Details below.

-### 2014 Training Data
+#### 2014 Label Manifest
 In 2014 Alex Byrnes [automated](https://github.com/alexbyrnes/FCC-Political-Ads) a similar extraction by hand-coding form layouts.
 This works for the dozen or so most common form types but ignores the hundreds of different PDF layouts in the long tail.

-- The label manifest for 2014 data, acquired from Alex's Github is `data/2014_manifest.tsv`.
+The label manifest for 2014 data, acquired from Alex's Github is `data/2014_manifest.tsv`.
 If the manifest is not present, it can be recovered from [his github](https://github.com/alexbyrnes/FCC-Political-Ads) (renamed from 2014-orders.tsv which is the filename it downloads as).
 This file contains the crowdsourced answers for some of our targets (omitting 'gross amount').
-- The original PDFs are available via the FCC website for 2014 but we have done the work of downloading these, OCR'd, Tokenized and saved them to an S3 bucket.
-Details below.

-### 2020 Training Data
+#### 2020 Label Manifest

-#### All 2020 PDFs
+##### All 2020 PDFs
 Pdfs for the 2020 political ads and associated metadata were uploaded to [Overview Docs](https://www.overviewdocs.com/documentsets/22569).
 To collect the pdfs, the file names were pulled from the [FCC API OPIF file search](https://publicfiles.fcc.gov/developer/) using the search terms: order, contract, invoice, and receipt.
 The search was run with filters for campaign year set to 2020 and source service code set to TV.

 The FCC API search also returns the source service code (entity type, i.e. TV, cable), entity id, callsign, political file type (political ad or non-candidate issue ad), office type (presidential, senate, etc), nielsen dma rank (tv market area), network affiliation, and the time stamps for when the ad was created and last modified were pulled.
 These were added to the overview document set along with the search term, URL for the FCC download, and the date of the search.